 Hello and Welcome to Team Blaine's WFR Page!

-Blaine Memorial UMC has a very special connection to the Walk for Rice because 28 years ago, in 1990, Herb and Bertha Tsuchiya, and (Blaine’s very own!)
-Sam Mitsui, wanted to create a way everyone could help feed the community.
+Blaine Memorial UMC has a very special connection to the Walk for Rice because in 1990, Herb and Bertha Tsuchiya, and (Blaine’s very own) Sam Mitsui, wanted to create a way everyone could help feed the community.
 The first ever Walk for Rice raised $2,500 with 45 walkers.

 Team Blaine has a goal of raising $5,000, enough to allow ACRS to buy over 2,700 pounds of rice.
-We raised over $5,000 last year, and I know we can do it again this year!
+We raised over $5,000 the last two years, and I know we can do it again this year!

 Here are some facts to explain why ACRS needs our help:

-Low or Very Low Income: The vast majority of people served by the ACRS Food Bank and our nutrition programs qualify as "Low" or "Very Low" income according to HUD guidelines.
+• Low or Very Low Income: The vast majority of people served by the ACRS Food Bank and ACRS's nutrition programs qualify as "Low" or "Very Low" income according to HUD guidelines.

 Justine Ing, Team Blaine Captain